Hydraxon91/diligent-academy-server-mindset-request-response-hydraxon/tasks.md

 Answer the following questions:

 - A good start to understand the repo is to check the `package.json`.
 What is the HTTP server library used here?
 What development tools are configured?
+Fastify server library, jest for tests, nodemon for dev
-- What does the following scripts do? `dev`, `test`
+- What does the following scripts do? `dev`, `test` test runs the jest test tool, dev runs the server.ts through nodemon
-- What is the entry point of the server?
+- What is the entry point of the server? server.ts
-- What do you think why is the `app.ts` and the `server.ts` are separated?
+- What do you think why is the `app.ts` and the `server.ts` are separated? separation of concert
-- If you would create a new endpoint in which file would you put it?
+- If you would create a new endpoint in which file would you put it? app.ts it's responsible for the routes
 - In the tests which method simulates the HTTP request?
+.inject() and .get('/api/hello')
-- What do you think what does the `ts-node` package do?
+- What do you think what does the `ts-node` package do? allows you to run the typescript files without compiling

 ## Task 2: Meet with Fastify